Michael gave a thought-provoking comment to yesterday’s blog post:

 A pet interest of mine is researching the mood effects of food, including herbs and spices.
 There is abundant scientific evidence to prove the impacts of food and, depending on the desired result, these could be viewed as positive or negative health effects.

 Further food for thought.
-Some useful advice regarding popular Indian spices is located at Indian Food Kitchen.
-A good general resource for the nutrient value of spices (and herbs) is located on the Nutrition Data website.
-An awesome reference regarding the history and properties (medicinal, emotive, etc) of spices is Spice: the History of a Temptation by Jack Turner – a book that I only finished at the end of last year.
+A good basic resource for the nutrient value of spices (and herbs) is located on the Nutrition Data website.
+And an awesome reference regarding the history and properties (medicinal, emotive, etc) of spices is Spice: the History of a Temptation by Jack Turner – a book that I only finished at the end of last year.

 I could write so much more, but I will stop there.
 For me, it’s a matter of perspective and knowing your own body.
 What do you think?